MHYCWasTaken/MHYCWasTaken.github.io/index.md

 ## Welcome to MHYC Blog!

-All of the Blogs are in Chinese.
+All of the Blogs are in Chinese.(?)

 Goto [github](https://github.com/MHYCWasTaken/MHYCWasTaken.github.io) to see github files.